-Vitamin D with Immune Boosting Herbs
+Vitamin D with Herbs to Support Immune Function

 Keep your immune system in top form with the proven ingredients in Cold Facts.
 Multiple studies show the importance of sunshine Vitamin D for healthy immunity, particularly when the days get shorter and we spend more time indoors.
-Research also shows the immune-boosting potential of botanicals like astragalus, echinacea, elderberry, ginger and ginseng, along with powerful antioxidants zinc and copper.
+Research also shows the immune-supporting potential of botanicals like astragalus, echinacea, elderberry, ginger and ginseng, along with powerful antioxidants zinc and copper.
 Use Cold Facts for year-round immune support.
 It has nothing to do with forgetting to zip up your coat.
 Protect yourself from getting sick by nourishing your immune system well.
 Use a multi-vitamin/mineral complex or greens food supplement daily as insurance for your immune system.
 Wash your hands several times each day during cold season to reduce your exposure to germs.
 When you feel that tell-tale tickle in your throat, gargle with a salt-water solution to kill germs.
 Use the ancient tradition of nasal washing with a saline solution to clear sinuses.
 Ease breathing by creating your own moisture vaporizer: pour boiling water into a bowl and add a few drops of eucalyptus oil.
 Drape a towel over your head with your face several inches over the steam and inhale through your nose.

 - Cold Facts + Vitamin D - It has nothing to do with forgetting to zip up your coat.
 Protect yourself from getting sick by nourishing your immune system well.
 Use a multi-vitamin/mineral complex or greens food supplement daily as insurance for your immune system.
 Wash your hands several times each day during cold season to reduce your exposure to germs